-With Halim El-Dabh and Ali Hasan, Jessie Cox with Wu Wei and Nicola Hein, Ali Demirel, Jessica Ekomane, Mena Mark Hanna, Sofia Jernberg, Mazen Kerbaj, Magda Mayas, Ute Wassermann, and others TBA
+With Halim El-Dabh, and Medhat Aldaabal, Lois Alexander, Jessie Cox with Wu Wei and Nicola Hein, Ali Demirel, Jessica Ekomane, Mena Mark Hanna, Ali Hasan, Sofia Jernberg, Mazen Kerbaj, Magda Mayas, Lorenzo Sandoval, and Ute Wassermann

 For press and other professionalvisits please write to email@example.com

 SAVVY Contemporary respects the current measures to contain the COVID-19 pandemic.
 We wish everyone good health and safety.

 According to the new regulations by the Berlin Senate, visits of the exhibition are currently only possible with ONLINE REGISTRATION and the following meassures:

 /\ Every visitor (including children) has to provide a negative test result from an official antigen test from the same day.

 /\ Visitors need to wear a FFP2 mask in the exhibition space

 Since my traditions are rooted in Egypt, my language of sound tends to bring into being the sounds of Africa.
 In Africa singing is a function of life.
 One sings as an activity, not in order to be good.
 To be a good musician in Africa is to make total use of the instrument, not to select only certain capabilities of the instrument and make these capabilities the law of the instrument.

 What I love about music is it connects me with the universe.
 It puts me in contact with every human being.
 Music is not just what your ear can hear, but what your body can experience.
 Every human being has a gesture, and that gesture explains your life history in a way — the way you use the body.
 There are thousands of gestures to explain a culture of a society, between the gesture, which I’m very interested to learn, and the relation to sound, a fantastic tool to become liberated and find yourself.